 - Be aware of punctuation marks, and use their cues to read more expressively

-- Let your child pick out books to read, even if they are not classics.
-Indulge her taste for books about princesses or even favorite characters such as SpongeBob or Barbie.
+- Have your child select his/her books to read, any genre as long as its developmentally appropriate.
+This will encourage your child to become independent, as well as find a topic of reading that interests him/her.
+Indulge her taste for books about princesses or even favorite characters such as Star Wars or Elephant and Piggie.
 Children who like to read will continue to improve their skills and will broaden their reading tastes.

 Early fluent East Readers have a green label on the spine.